 A lot of hard work

 Free rehab treatment entails plenty of hard work.
-These government services typically come with lots of paperwork to be filled in and plenty of interviews for you to attend.
+These government mental health services administration programmes typically come with lots of paperwork to be filled in and plenty of interviews for you to attend.

 If you do not jump through the many government hoops, the officials may see it as a lack of commitment on your part, and they may withdraw you from the programme in favour of someone else on the waiting list.